flyway/flywaydb.org/documentation/getstarted/advanced/migrationtesting.md

 Install Spawn by visiting the [getting started documentation](https://www.spawn.cc/docs/getting-started.html) and following the installation steps.

-This tutorial will assume you have a database with Flyway migrations already set up, and migration scripts stored in your repository.
+This tutorial will assume you have a database with Flyway migrations already set up and commited to your own repository.
+Alternatively, follow along with the examples taken from [this demo repo](https://github.com/red-gate/flyway-spawn-demo), which you can fork and clone.

 ## Introduction